 6.4E.2.2 Error Vector Magnitude for V2X

 For V2X sidelink physical channels PSCCH and PSSCH, the Error Vector Magnitude requirements shall be as specified for PUSCH in Table 6.4.2.1-1 except pi/2-BPSK for NR V2X operating bands in Table 5.2E.1-1.
 When sidelink transmissions are shortened due to transmission gap of one symbol at the end of the slot, the EVM measurement interval is reduced by one symbol, accordingly.

+6.4E.2.2A Error Vector Magnitude for sidelink CA

+For SL intra-band contiguous CA, the EVM requirement as specified in clause 6.4E.2.2 shall be applied per component carrier.

 6.4E.2.3 Carrier leakage for V2X

 Carrier leakage of NR V2X sidelink transmission, the requirements for NR PUSCH in Table 6.4.2.2-1 shall be applied.

+6.4E.2.3A Carrier leakage for sidelink CA

+For SL intra-band contiguous CA, the carrier leakage requirement as specified in clause 6.4E.2.3 shall be applied per component carrier when only one SL transimssion carrier is activated in a time.

 6.4E.2.4 In-band emissions for V2X

 For V2X sidelink physical channels PSCCH, PSSCH and PSBCH, the In-band emissions requirements shall be as specified for PUSCH in subclause 6.4.2.3 for the corresponding modulation and transmission bandwidth.
 When V2X transmissions are shortened due to transmission gap of one symbol at the end of the subframe, the In-band emissions measurement interval is reduced by one symbol, accordingly.

+6.4E.2.4A In-band emissions for sidelink CA

+For SL intra-band contiguous CA, the In-band emission requirement as specified in clause 6.4E.2.4 shall be applied to the SL aggregated transmission bandwidth.
+This is same as NR intra-band CA UE.

 6.4E.2.5 EVM equalizer spectrum flatness for V2X